trevoreyre/autocomplete/docs/vue-component.md

   (<a href='https://codepen.io/trevoreyre'>@trevoreyre</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 The IDs and classes of the component can be customized using the [`baseClass`](#baseclass) prop.
-If you need more control than the `baseClass` prop can provide, you can also take full control of the rendering of your results list using [slots](#slots).
+If you need more control than the `baseClass` prop can provide, you can also control rendering of different parts of the component using [slots](#slots).

 Below is an example of a typical DOM structure, and all the properties that might be relevant for styling.